-Strategic development plan for tuna industry involving three seas launched - Borneo Post Online
+Strategic Development Plan for tuna industry involving three seas launched - Borneo Post Online

-LABUAN (Nov 22): The South China Sea, Sulu Sea, and Sulawesi Sea Tuna Industry Strategic Development Plan 2021-2030 involving six core thrusts aimed at improving the tuna fishing industry in the country was launched in this duty-free island today.
+LABUAN (Nov 22): The South China Sea, Sulu Sea, and Sulawesi Sea Tuna Industry Strategic Development Plan 2021-2030 involving six core thrusts aimed at improving the tuna fishing industry in the country was launched in this duty-free island on Monday.

 Agriculture and Food Industries Minister Datuk Seri Ronald Kiandee said the strategic plan is also in line with the government’s hope of meeting the development policy of the country’s deep-sea fishing industry which is also in tandem with the National Agrofood Policy 2.0.